Heems

-Himanshu Kumar Suri (born July 6, 1985), better known by his stage name Heems, is an American rapper from Queens in New York City.
-Best known for being part of the alternative hip hop group Das Racist, Suri is also the founder of Greedhead Music, an independent record label.
-In 2012, Suri released his first solo mixtape, Nehru Jackets, on his Greedhead imprint and in conjunction with SEVA NY, a community-based organization from Queens of which Suri is a board member.
-In August 2015, Heems announced that Fox had bought his story rights for a potential sitcom, and that he was working on the pilot.
-He is currently a member of Swet Shop Boys along with actor and rapper Riz MC and producer Redinho.
+Himanshu Kumar Suri (born July 6, 1985), better known by his stage name Heems, is an American rapper.
+Suri came to prominence as a member of the alternative hip hop group Das Racist, with whom he released two mixtapes and one album.
+Suri has also founded independent record labels Greedhead Music and Veena Sounds, and has released three solo albums and two mixtapes.
+With English musicians Riz MC and Redinho, Suri formed the group Swet Shop Boys in 2014.

 Early life

-Born and raised in Bellerose, Queens, New York, Suri graduated from Stuyvesant High School in 2003, where he was the vice president of the student council when the September 11 attacks happened two blocks away.
-Suri then attended Wesleyan University, where he studied economics.
+Born and raised in Bellerose, Queens, New York, he is of Punjabi-Indian descent.
+Suri's father moved to Flushing, Queens, in 1978.
+Suri graduated from Stuyvesant High School in 2003, where he met Das Racist band member Ashok Kondabolu, and was the vice president of the student council when the September 11 attacks happened two blocks away.
+Suri then attended Wesleyan University, where he studied economics and met Das Racist co-founder Kool A.D.
 After graduating from Wesleyan, Suri moved back to New York where he worked in the financial sector until finding success with Das Racist.

-He is of Punjabi-Indian descent.

 Das Racist

 In 2008, Suri formed Das Racist with his college friend Victor Vazquez, known professionally as Kool A.D.
 Shortly thereafter, Suri's high school friend Ashok Kondabolu joined as their hype man.
-Das Racist first found success on the internet with their 2008 song "Combination Pizza Hut and Taco Bell", and then quickly established themselves within the underground rap scene with their 2010 mixtapes Shut Up, Dude and Sit Down, Man, both of which earned them critical acclaim, including Pitchfork's designation of "Best New Music" as well as spawning tours across North America, Europe and Asia.
+Das Racist first found success on the internet with their 2008 song "Combination Pizza Hut and Taco Bell", and then quickly established themselves within the underground rap scene with their 2010 mixtapes Shut Up, Dude and Sit Down, Man, both of which earned them critical acclaim, including Pitchfork's designation of "Best New Music" and national tours.